skip to Main Content

 A look at third-party custody rights in Maryland

 Here in Maryland, family law issues aren’t always easy to sort out without legal representation.
-That’s because our state’s laws have been in existence for many, many years; and over the course of that time, statutes have been added, subtracted or amended, making our laws more complex and difficult to understand without the right legal background.
+That’s because our state’s laws have been in existence for many, many years; and over the course of that time, statutes have been added, subtracted, or amended, making our laws more complex and difficult to understand without the right legal background especially in issues like custody rights.

 For many people in Maryland, the complexity of our laws leaves a lot of unanswered questions.
 In today’s post, we’d like to look at how our state handles third-party custody, particularly whether grandparents or relatives have any rights, hopefully giving some of our Gaithersburg readers the information they need to take the next step and talk to an attorney.